mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ```

 So just to recap, in this lesson we covered how to *add arbiters and new secondaries*, we said a little bit about *hidden nodes, and we added one to our set*.
 And we also covered how to *reconfigure a replica set while it's still running*.

+### Lab: Reconfigure a Replica Set

+#### Problem 2

+A *4-node replica set* has already been launched.
+You can find the configuration files used to start each server in the IDE.

+Reconfigure the replica set to make one node more suitable for analytics queries:

+1 Connect to the *replica set m103-repl* and retrieve the configuration of the *node localhost:27004*.
+This is the node you will reconfigure.

+Remember to authenticate as *m103-admin with password m103-pass*.

+2 Store this configuration in a variable and use this variable to update the following fields in the configuration document for *localhost:27004:*

+* the number of *votes* should be *0*

+* the *hidden* field should be *true*

+* the *priority* should be *0*

+**You should not need to update the configuration files or restart mongod.**

+3 Reconfigure the replica set using your new configuration document.

+4 Once you've run the proper commands, click "Run Tests" to run a suite of tests that will check the configuration of *m103-repl*.
+The results of these tests will let you know which steps you've yet to complete.